Subsectors, Dynkin Diagrams and New Generalised Geometries: Examples of algebras and decompositions

 \section{Examples of algebras and $\GL(d,\bbR)$ decompositions}

 In this appendix we review the gravity line decompositions of some algebras relevant to restrictions of various gravitational theories.
-We include this to make contact with the discussion in the main text.
+We include this to illustrate the general schematic patterns outlined in the discussion in the main text.
 We will endeavour to point out the references to the literature along the way, and it should be understood that the relevance of these algebras to the physical theories is not new.
 A important reference for much of the section is~\cite{Kleinschmidt:2003mf}.